About

 Rachael Pauw

 Originally from Auckland, Rachael came to the team in 2016, armed with five years of logistics experience from Wine Works Marlborough.
-She is most happy with her gorgeous new baby boy in her arms, or a glass of something big and red in her hand, preferably a pinotage.
+After mastering logistics and exports for Two Rivers, she has settled in well to her new roll as Financial Controller.
+Rachael loves a good pinotage.

 Marketing Manager